rHomelab/LabBot-Cogs/README.md

 - `[p]timeoutset role <role name>` - Set the timeout role.
 - `[p]timeoutset report <bool>` - Set whether timeout reports should be logged or not.
 - `[p]timeoutset logchannel <channel>` - Set the log channel.

+### Topic

+Shows the current channel topic as a message in the channel.

+Channel topics are notoriously hard for users to see.
+It's in a not so obvious place in the desktop UI and it's not possible to see in the UI unless you are looking at the memberlist.
+Topic allows users to easily view the current channel topic or use it to remind other users in the channel what the topic currently is.

+- `[p]topic` - Prints the current channel topic.
+Output message format: `#channel: topic`

 ### Verify